 Why Is Water Important?

-We’ve all been told water is important, but WHY?
+We’ve all been told water is essential, but WHY?

 It’s simple.
 Your body uses water for just about everything.
-From your large organs all the way down to the cellular level, your body is mostly water.
+Your body is mostly water from your large organs down to the cellular level.
 Even your brain is about 85% water.
-So it’s not surprising that without proper hydration you can start feeling “off.”
+So it’s unsurprising that you can start feeling “off without proper hydration.”

-When she did this, she experienced a shift that so many of my clients felt as well: more energy, greater mental clarity, better skin and more.
+When she did this, she experienced a shift that so many of my clients also felt: more energy, greater mental clarity, better skin, and more.
 She didn’t realize how poorly she had been functioning because her daily normal was to feel like a 5 or 6 out of 10.
 If you’re not properly hydrating each day, chances are you’re also functioning at a “normal” level that is much lower than what it could be.

 If you didn’t put gas in your car, it wouldn’t drive.
-If you don’t put enough water in your body, it’s not going to work the way it should either.
+If you don’t put enough water in your body, it won’t work the way it should either.
 Water does a lot of heavy lifting.
 It:

 And it also plays a role in the smaller aspects of your life.
 In fact, it’s said that when your body’s water content drops by only 2%, you can start having brain fog and trouble focusing.